ArcticaProject/vcxsrv/README.md

 #### Explanation of branches:

 1. master - The upstream VcXsrv branch that upstream VcXsrv is built from.
 Currently on the 1.16.x version series.
-2. 1.15.2.x - the 1.15.2.x branch maintained by Arctica and X2Go.
+2. release/1.15.2.x - the 1.15.2.x branch maintained by Arctica and X2Go.
-3. released - Upstream copies the released (or git) versions of the various packages into the released branch (and updates the packages.txt file at the root.)
+3. release/external - Upstream copies the released (or git) versions of the various packages into this branch, which they call `released` .
+They then update the packages.txt file at the root.
 This branch contains 0 modifications to those packages.
-Upstream then uses git's merge feature to merge these packages updates/upgrades packages into master, where upstream does make modifications to those packages.
+Upstream then uses git's merge feature to merge these packages updates/upgrades into master, where upstream does make modifications to those packages.
-4. released-1.15.2.x - same as released, but for 1.15.2.x rather than master.
+4. release/external-1.15.2.x - same as `release/external`, but for `release/1.15.2.x` rather than `master`.